FIWARE/contribution-requirements/docs/learning_materials.md

 -   For examples see [fiwaretourguide.readthedocs.io](https://fiwaretourguide.readthedocs.io/en/latest/iot-agents/introduction/)

-The tour guide entry for a Generic Enabler is complementary to the quick start in the User Guide.
+The Tour Guide entry for a Generic Enabler is complementary to the quick start in the User Guide.
 It contains essential background information and key concepts along with a few common HTTP calls illustrating how to use the component.
 To avoid bloat, it does **not** include set-up material or `docker-compose` files, the assumption should be that an installed component already exists and has been started.

-The tour guide entry is aimed at **decision makers** who are weighing up which context data-based framework they are wanting to use
+The Tour Guide entry is aimed at **decision makers** who are weighing up which context data-based framework they are wanting to use

 ### Tutorials